The Inventory is Dark and Full of Misinformation: Understanding the Abuse of Ad Inventory Pooling in the Ad-Tech Supply Chain: Background

-\textit{How \sellers helps prevent fraud.} When a bid request is received by a DSP from an AdX that is in compliance with the \sellers standard, it must contain information about the provenance of the inventory in a Supply Chain Object (SCO).\footnote{Supply Chain Object (SCO) contains an ordered list of all the entities involved in the ad transaction (\eg publisher $\rightarrow$ SSP $\rightarrow$ reseller $\rightarrow$ AdX).} At a high level, the \sellers file provides a mechanism for DSPs to identify and verify all the entities listed in this SCO.
-This is done as follows: \begin{itemize} \item When a bid request is received by the DSP, it should use the AdX's \sellers file to verify that the final AdX has an authorized relationship with the prior holder (an SSP or another AdX) of the inventory. \item The previous step is applied recursively (on all intermediate neighbors in the SCO) to verify the end-to-end authenticity of the inventory. \item The DSP then uses the \sellers files of all intermediaries and the \ads file of the publisher to verify that the publisher is legitimate and (re)sellers who handle the publisher's inventory are authorized to do so. \end{itemize} This ability to conduct end-to-end validation of the SCO helps DSPs identify cases where the ad inventory is sourced from low-quality publishers with fake \ads files or where non-existent inventory is sold by malicious intermediaries.
+\textit{How \sellers helps prevent fraud.} When a bid request is received by a DSP from an AdX that is compliant with the \sellers standard, it must contain information about the provenance of the inventory in a Supply Chain Object (SCO).\footnote{Supply Chain Object (SCO) contains an ordered list of all the entities involved in the ad transaction (\eg publisher $\rightarrow$ SSP $\rightarrow$ reseller $\rightarrow$ AdX).} At a high level, the \sellers file provides a mechanism for DSPs to identify and verify all the entities listed in this SCO.
+This is done as follows: \begin{itemize}[leftmargin=.4cm] \item When a bid request is received by the DSP, it should use the AdX's \sellers file to verify that the final AdX has an authorized relationship with the prior holder (an SSP or another AdX) of the inventory. \item The previous step is applied recursively (on all intermediate neighbors in the SCO) to verify the end-to-end authenticity of the inventory. \item The DSP then uses the \sellers files of all intermediaries and the \ads file of the publisher to verify that the publisher is legitimate and (re)sellers who handle the publisher's inventory are authorized to do so. \end{itemize} This capability for end-to-end validation of the SCO (Supply Chain Object) allows DSPs to identify instances where the ad inventory originates from low-quality publishers using fraudulent \ads files or is being sold by malicious intermediaries.